BronzeKnuckles/Python-R-SQL-PowerBI-Learning-Materials/README.md

 #### How to effectively learn to code: [The Best Way To Learn How To Code - Reddit](https://www.reddit.com/r/learnprogramming/comments/5zc24o/the_best_way_to_learn_how_to_code/)

+### DataCamp is really good and SLC will give us access, but here are some additional resouces:

 ### Python Links: